Get In Touch

 • Air Filtration: Semiconductors use high-efficiency particulate air (HEPA) filters and ultra-low penetration air (ULPA) filters to effectively remove tiny particles from the air.
 These filters can capture particles as small as 0.3 and 0.12 micrometers, respectively.

 • Humidity Control: Controlling humidity levels is another important variable in semiconductor cleanrooms, especially because of its relationship to static electricity.
-By keeping humidity levels above 30%, these spaces reduce the risk of electro-static discharge, which can damage semiconductors.
+By keeping humidity levels above 30%, these spaces reduce the risk of electrostatic discharge, which can damage semiconductors.

 • Airflow: Unidirectional airflow, also known as laminar airflow, is another important design feature often found in semiconductor cleanrooms.
 It’s just what it sounds like: airflow that moves in one direction, typically downward or horizontally, to sweep away contaminants.

 • Monitoring Systems: Monitoring is another central aspect in protecting semiconductor processes.
-Particle counters and environmental monitoring systems track air quality and detect contamination.
+Particle counters and environmental control systems track air quality and detect contamination.
 They provide real-time data, so any deviation in conditions can quickly be addressed.

 The Bottom Line

-When even a tiny particle can ruin or damage electrical components, cleanrooms become indispensable in the manufacturing process.
+When even a tiny particle can ruin or damage electrical parts, cleanrooms become indispensable in the manufacturing process.
 The recent surge in semiconductor demand has made cleanrooms essential for product reliability.
 As AI advances, the semiconductor industry will continue to rely on cleanrooms.
 And as parts shrink, cleanroom technology will need to innovate to meet the growing need for both precision and cleanliness.

 Need to build cleanrooms that comply with the strict standards of semiconductor manufacturing?
 Get a free quote from Allied Cleanrooms today!